 In class daily: Come to class on time, prepared to work and to contribute every single day.
-Bring your Course Reader, writing implements, and any assignments due to each class meeting.
+Bring your Course Reader, laptop or touchpad, writing implements, and any assignments due to each class meeting.
 If you have not completed the assigned readings or writings for the day, do not come to class, as you will not be prepared to contribute to the learning environment.

-Use of electronics: Cell phones visible on desks only pose a distraction to you and your fellow classmates, so keep them on vibrate or silent and out of sight in your bag.
-You do not require a laptop in order to participate in this course, but you may use one for notetaking and essay-writing so long as doing so does not pose a distraction to you or your classmates.
+Use of electronics: We will be utilizing Canvas periodically throughout the semester for in-class essays, inclass activities, and to facilitate in-class discussions, so you will be notified in advance if you need to bring your device to class.
+Forgetting your laptop or touchpad will prevent you from being able to fully participate in class activities.
+Cell phones visible on desks only pose a distraction to you and your fellow classmates, so keep them on vibrate or silent and out of sight in your bag.
 If you require any other electronic device due to a disability, you must have formal documentation from the Accessible Education Center (AEC) on campus in order for accommodations to be made.